-nerator or denominator. - • - Numerator Denominator 1: 9 Standards for appropriateness а Number of TKR/THR patients receiving formal shared decision-making decision aids pre- Total number of operatively TKR/THR patients b Number of TKR/THR patients with documented patient-reported measures of quality of Total number of life and musculoskeletal function prior to surgery (Knee Injury and Osteoarthritis TKR/THR patients Outcome Score (KOOS) Jr. or Hip Dysfunction and Osteoarthritis Outcome Score (HOOS) Jr. С Proportion of TKR/THR patients with documented patient-reported measures of quality Total number of of life - the PROMIS-10 Global Health TKR/THR patients d Results of measures from 1b, specifically including responses Quality of Life (Q2 and Q4) ar 5) scores for KOOS and HOOS and questions regarding everyday physical activities (Questic on 7) and pain (Question 10) on the PROMIS-10 survey 2: 9 Standards for evidence-based surgery r а Number of TKR/THR patients receiving measures to manage pain while speeding Total number of recovery in a multimodal format in the peri-operative period TKR/THR patients b Number of TKR/THR patients receiving measures to reduce risk of venous Total number of thromboembolism and pulmonary embolism in the peri-operative period TKR/THR patients с Number of TKR/THR patients receiving measures to reduce blood loss such as Total number of administration of tranexamic acid in the peri-operative period TKR/THR patients d Number of TKR/THR patients receiving measures to reduce infection such as Total number of administration of prophylactic antibiotics in the peri-operative period TKR/THR patients е Number of TKR/THR patients receiving measures to maintain optimal blood sugar control Total number of in the peri-operative period TKR/THR patients 3: 9 Standards for ensuring rapid return to function а Number of TKR/THR patients with documented physical therapy within 24 hours of Total number of surgery TKR/THR patients b Number of TKR/THR patients with documented patient-reported measures of quality of Total number of life and musculoskeletal function six months following surgery (same as used as in TKR/THR patients standard 1b) С Results of measures from 2b, specifically including responses to the questions identified in standard 1c (Quality of Life (Q2 and Q4) and Pain (P1, and P4-5) scores for KOOS and HOOS and questions regar ding everyday physical activities (Question 7) and pain (Question 10) on the PROMIS-10 survey) 4: 9 Standards for the patient care experience а Number of TKR/THR patients surveyed using HCAHPS Total number of · · · - TKR/THR patients b Results of measures from 4a, specifically responses to Q6 and Q22 if HCAHPS is used · · · · · · · · · · · · · · · · · · · 5: 5 Standards for patient safety and affordability а Number of TKR/THR patients readmitted to the hospital within 30 days of discharge, all Total number of - causes TKR/THR patients · · · · · · · · · b Number of TKR/THR patients readmitted to the hospital within 30 days of discharge for Total number of
+- Numerator Denominator 1: Standards for appropriateness • а Number of TKR/THR patients receiving formal shared decision-making decision aids pre- Total number of operatively TKR/THR patients b Number of TKR/THR patients with documented patient-reported measures of quality of life Total number of and musculoskeletal function prior to surgery (Knee Injury and Osteoarthritis Outcome TKR/THR patients Score (KOOS) Jr. or Hip Dysfunction and Osteoarthritis Outcome Score (HOOS) Jr. С Proportion of TKR/THR patients with documented patient-reported measures of quality of Total number of life - the PROMIS-10 Global Health TKR/THR patients d Result of scores for KOOS Jr. and HOOS Jr. and questions regarding everyday physical activitie es (Question 7) and pain (Question 10) on the PROMIS-10 survey 2: Standards for evidence-based surgery а Number of TKR/THR patients receiving measures to manage pain while speeding recovery Total number of in a multimodal format in the peri-operative period TKR/THR patients b Number of TKR/THR patients receiving measures to reduce risk of venous Total number of thromboembolism and pulmonary embolism in the peri-operative period TKR/THR patients С Number of TKR/THR patients receiving measures to reduce blood loss such as Total number of administration of tranexamic acid in the peri-operative period TKR/THR patients d Number of TKR/THR patients receiving measures to reduce infection such as administration Total number of of prophylactic antibiotics in the peri-operative period TKR/THR patients е Number of TKR/THR patients receiving measures to maintain optimal blood sugar control in Total number of the peri-operative period TKR/THR patients 3: 3: Standards for ensuring rapid return to function а Number of TKR/THR patients with documented physical therapy within 24 hours of surgery Total number of TKR/THR patients b Number of TKR/THR patients with documented patient-reported measures of quality of life Total number of and musculoskeletal function six months following surgery (same as used as in standard 1b) TKR/THR patients С Results of measures from 2b, specifically including responses to the questions identified in sta Life (Q2 and Q4) and Pain (P1, and P4-5) scores for KOOS Jr. and HOOS Jr.and questions regar ding everyday physical activities (Question 7) and pain (Question 10) on the PROMIS-10 survey) 4: Standards for the patient care experience а Number of TKR/THR patients surveyed using HCAHPS Total number of TKR/THR patients b Results of measures from 4a, specifically responses to Q6 and Q22 if HCAHPS is used 5: 5: Standards for patient safety and affordability а Number of TKR/THR patients readmitted to the hospital within 30 days of discharge, all Total number of causes TKR/THR patients b Number of TKR/THR patients readmitted to the hospital within 30 days of discharge for any Total number of of the nine complications included under the terms of the warranty TKR/THR patients